core-wg/oscore/draft-ietf-core-object-security.md

 - alg: contains the Algorithm from the security context used for the exchange (see {{context-definition}}).

-- request_id:  contains the value of the "kid" in the COSE object of the request (see Section 5).
+- request_kid:  contains the value of the 'kid' in the COSE object of the request (see Section 5).

-- request_seq: contains the value of the "Partial IV" in the COSE object of the request (see Section 5).
+- request_seq: contains the value of the 'Partial IV' in the COSE object of the request (see Section 5).

 # Sequence Numbers, Replay, Message Binding, and Freshness {#sequence-numbers}